sfeitosa/hsgenerator/README.md

 As an alternative, check the GitHub documentation at [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-## 🤝 Colaboradores
+## 🤝 Contributors

-We than for the people contributing for this project:
+We thank the people contributing for this project:

 <table>
   <tr>